MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/overview.md

+---
+title: "Scalable Customization Design in Common Data Service for Apps (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+description: "The first in a series of topics.
+This topic introduces symptoms that can appear when code customizations are not optimized and the constraints that code customizations must operate within to avoid them. " # 115-145 characters including spaces.
+This abstract displays in the search result. ms.custom: "" ms.date: 11/18/2018 ms.reviewer: "" ms.service: "powerapps" ms.topic: "article"
+author: "rogergilchrist" # GitHub ID ms.author: "jdaly" # MSFT alias of Microsoft employees only
+manager: "ryjones" # MSFT alias of manager or PM counterpart search.audienceType:
+  - developer
+search.app:
+  - PowerApps
+  - D365CE
+---
 # Scalable Customization Design in Common Data Service for Apps

 Common Data Service for Apps (CDS for Apps) is designed to protect itself and its users from long running activities that could affect both the response times for the user making a request and the stability and responsiveness of the system for other users.

 A challenge faced by some customers implementing CDS for Apps solutions are errors thrown by the platform or the underlying Microsoft SQL Server database when these protective measures take effect.
 This is often interpreted as the platform not being able to scale or incorrectly terminating or throttling requests to the system.

 This content is based on experiences investigating and addressing the true underlying causes of the majority of these types of challenges.
-It describes how the platform protects itself from the impact of these requests imposed on the system, as well as explains why this behavior is most often the result of custom implementations not understanding the impact on blocking and transaction usage within the platform.
+These topics describe how the platform protects itself from the impact of these requests imposed on the system and explains why this behavior is most often the result of custom implementations not understanding the impact on blocking and transaction usage within the platform.

 This content also describes how optimizing a custom implementation to avoid these types of behaviors will not only avoid platform errors, but also enable better performance and end user experiences as a result.
 It provides good design practices and identifies common errors to avoid.